UP: Father of molestation victim shot dead by accused | Law-Order

 According to an FIR lodged by the victim's daughter, however, the incident took place in their family potato field.

-The Hathras SP said the FIR had been registered against Gaurav Sharma, Lalit Sharma, Rahitash Sharma, Nikhil Sharma and two others.
+The Hathras SP said the FIR was registered against Gaurav Sharma, Lalit Sharma, Rahitash Sharma, Nikhil Sharma and two others.
 Out of them, Lalit has been arrested while the main accused Gaurav is absconding.

 In the FIR, it was alleged that the girl was there in her family potato field with her father Ambrish when Gaurav came in a white car with his accomplice and asked Ambrish to take back the case lodged against him.